dariusf/iota/readme.md

 - `boilerplate` If true, the compiled output will additionally be wrapped in a function for easier interfacing with the outside world.
 Defaults to `false`.
 - `functionName` The name that will be given to the wrapper function if `boilerplate` is true.
 Defaults to `execute`.
+- `omitLobbyPrefix` If true, `Lobby` will be referenced without the `_io` prefix.
+It must then be bound in the scope in which the compiled code in executed.

 License
 -------